 Typesetting a magazine is not like word-processing.
 I did use a word-processor for the first issue I was involved with and it was hard work!

-Word-processors are for creating text: you should be thinking about the structure and content of what you are writing, the and leave layout the computer.
-Page layout works the other way around: vou start with a fixed number of blank pages and concentrate on fitting the text and pictures into them in a pleasing way.
+Word-processors are for creating text: you should be thinking about the structure and content of what you are writing, and leave the lavout the computer.
+Page layout works the other way around: you start with a fixed number of blank pages and concentrate fitting the text and pictures into them in a pleasing way.
 I use a package called Scribus for this job; it is an open-source (i.e. free) page-layout program that anyone can download from the Internet.